 Bilingual experience - The program offers training in French and English, allowing you to practice in both languages in urban and rural settings.

 Diverse clinical settings - Your time will be divided between various clinical settings, including clinics, hospitals, emergency departments, and long-term care facilities.

-- Focus on primary health care alongside a multidisciplinary team of family physicians, nurses, nurse practitioners, dietitians, mental health counselors, a part-time psychiatrist, a clinical pharmacist, an occupational therapist and a certified athletic therapist/kinesiologist.
+Multidisciplinary team - You will work alongside a multidisciplinary team of healthcare professionals, including family physicians, nurses, nurse practitioners, dietitians, mental health counselors, a part-time psychiatrist, a clinical pharmacist, an occupational therapist, and a certified athletic therapist/kinesiologist.

-- Study with faculty who are involved in research that influences how health care is delivered in Manitoba and beyond.
+Research opportunities - You will have the chance to study with faculty members who are actively involved in research that influences healthcare delivery in Manitoba and beyond.

 Complete residency details, including program curriculum, application requirements and selection criteria can be found on the Canadian Resident Matching Service website.

 To be considered for admission to any residency at the University of Manitoba, you must apply through the Canadian Resident Matching Service (CaRMS).

 CaRMS is a national, independent, not-for-profit, fee-for-service organization that provides a fair, objective and transparent application and matching service for medical training throughout Canada.

 Explore the University of Manitoba

 We attract people from around the world who share our ideals and vision for positive change.
 We believe in embracing challenges and taking action.
 Our students, researchers and alumni bring their unique voices to learning and discovery, shaping new ways of doing things and contributing to important conversations in topics that matter most, from human rights to global health to climate change.
 We are where imagination and action collide.